FusionAuth/fusionauth-site/site/jobs/staff-software-engineer.md

 ---
 layout: job
-title: Senior Java Software Engineer (SHA-512)
+title: SHA-384 Staff Software Engineer
 description: FusionAuth is seeking a Senior Java Software Engineer to join our team.
 Learn about this position and apply today.
 department: Engineering
 baseSalary: 140000